navcoin/navcoin-dev-docs/content/en/launch-options/_index.md

 ```
 -testnet

 # Launches with the test chain.
+Functions the same as the mainnet.
-This is generally considered to be stable and is suitable for testing any kind of application or node on.
+#This is generally considered to be stable and is suitable for testing any kind of application or node on.

 -devnet

-# Launches with the dev chain
+# Launches with the dev chain.
+Functions the same as the mainnet but with faster timings for block generation and community fund proposals.
+# This is intended for developers to test changes with a network.

 -regnet
 # Launches with the regression chain.
+# The regnet is generally intended for solo testing, however it is possible to connect multiple clients to one regnet (it won't connect to them by default though).
-# The regnet mode is for solo testing and doesn't connect to any other NavCoin clients.
-It attempts to create a new genesis block on launch and the wallet will fail to launch is there is an existing `regnet` folder containing data in your wallet data directoty.
+# It attempts to create a new genesis block on launch and the wallet will fail to launch is there is an existing `regnet` folder containing data in your wallet data directoty.
-# The regnet will allow you to manipulate the blockchain and generate blocks at will.
+# The regnet allows you to manipulate the blockchain with console commands (e.g. you can generate blocks at will with the generate commands).
 ```

 ### Clock options: